ghostFaceKillah/CarND-Advanced-Lane-Lines/README.md

 Feature engineering for computer vision is hard!
 This is well known to anybody who was interested in computer vision in the pre-NN-revival era (pre-2012).
 Making features that work in many different visual conditions was the main challange of the project.
-Even though task was made relatively easy for us - the videos are pretty consistent, taken during daytime with pretty bright and consistent lighting it still was somewhat tricky to come up with features that will work always with required level of precision.
+Even though the task was made relatively easy for us
+- the videos are pretty consistent, taken during daytime with pretty bright and consistent lighting it still was somewhat tricky to come up with features that will work always with required level of precision.
 Additionally, the features have non-trivial interactions.
 It is clear that by combining many features we get fuller information, but a priori it is not clear how to combine them.
 Especially that there is not ground truth (we have no dataset with well-annotated lane-lines).
 Thus, a pretty extensive search of the parameter space was required to come up with something that works OK.